 Prepare for the MRT.
 There is a set of Practice and Review Problems that you can work on at your leisure before taking the test.
 The practice problems have built-in help, including video tutorials you can watch if you need to review a topic, and you get several tries for each question.
 You can log out at any time and come back later to continue working on the practice problems.

 Taking the MRT.
 The test itself is timed, and must be completed in one sitting.
 It will take about 45 minutes to complete, and must be completed without any outside assistance.
 You will get get two tries for each question on the test.
 Be sure to have a pencil or pen and plenty of scrap paper on hand before you begin.
 Do not use a calculator.

 The MRT is administered through an online homework system called WebAssign, which is used in many Math classes at UVM.
-To access the test, you will first need to set up a WebAssign account.
+To access the practice problems and the test itself, you will first need to set up a WebAssign account.